JacobPilawa/puzzleboard/README.md

 - inconsistencies in some calculations between tables and charts due to where the data is coming from. for example rob's calculation of the 12 month moving average is for PT rank qualified puzzles only, whereas mine uses the full dataset from all the sheets. not a "bug" but needs to be better documented.
 - need better descriptions of everything throughout. very barebones currently
 - if x-axis toggled on bar plot is toggled, and then another puzzler page is loaded, the box stays checked but does not apply to the puzzler
+- EJJ 25 had a bad rank column so some errors are thrown when displaying tables

 ### Ideas
 - add plot of PTR over time (and maybe the other rankings too?)
 - NN to take in images from ipdb and classify into box image/poster/normal image etc
 - predicting brand based on image

+### major revisions
+- 06/28: changed from a sloppier multipage approach to a cleaner one. there are some tradeoffs im working through (quick search), but overall much better